wp-plugins/wp-members/readme.txt

 = 3.3.6 =

 * Improved admin tab for captcha settings.
 You can now change the captcha type from the captcha tab (previously, you could only do this from the main options tab).
+* Removed "pattern" attribute from number field type.
+HTML5 does not support this attribute for this input type.

 = 3.3.5 =